meganz/mpenc_doc/source/background.rst

   - participate as targets (i.e. auth/encrypt messages and initiate/confirm
-    membership changes; this includes making false claims or omissions in the *contents* of messages, such as receipt acknowledgements, which may break other properties like auth. of ordering, auth. of message membership, or invariants on the application layer);
+    membership changes; this includes making false claims or omissions in the *contents* of messages, such as receipt acknowledgements, which may break other properties like authenticity of ordering or message membership, or invariants on the application layer);
   - participate as non-targets (e.g. against the targets); [#kcis]_
   - (these may apply differently to newer or older parts of the session).